graphql/graphql-js/www/tutorials/passing-arguments.md

 ---
 title: Passing Arguments
-layout: ../_core/GraphQLJSLayout
-category: GraphQL.js Tutorial
-permalink: /graphql-js/passing-arguments/
-next: /graphql-js/object-types/
+sidebar_position: 4
 ---

 Just like a REST API, it's common to pass arguments to an endpoint in a GraphQL API.
 By defining the arguments in the schema language, type checking happens automatically.
 Each argument must be named and have a type.
-For example, in the [Basic Types documentation](/graphql-js/basic-types/) we had an endpoint called `rollThreeDice`:
+For example, in the [Basic Types documentation](./basic-types.md) we had an endpoint called `rollThreeDice`:

 ```graphql
 type Query {